AriFordsham/GHCWiki/split-base.md

 ### First attempt

 Joachim has started a first attempt to pull stuff out of the bottom of base.
 See [ https://github.com/nomeata/packages-base/blob/base-split/README.md](https://github.com/nomeata/packages-base/blob/base-split/README.md) for an overview of progress and a description of changes.
 Use `git clone git://github.com/nomeata/packages-base.git; git checkout base-split` to experiment.
+This \*does\* try to split out as many packages as possible, just to see what is possible.